Sales Team Recruitment: A Comprehensive Guide to Building an Effective Team

 Running a larger outfit, but your existing sales team is stretched thin?
 Determine how many seats you need to fill to re-balance the workload.
 Evaluate your team’s skills and look for a hire that fills in the gaps.

 For example, if your team aces sales to small businesses but your company is expanding into enterprise-level sales, look for candidates with experience at that level.
+Understanding your sales cycle is crucial here, as the length and complexity of the sales cycle will impact the type of new salesperson you need to hire and how you structure your team.

 a stock image of a CEO woman talking on the phone